Donald Trump Silver Rounds

 In 1985, treasure hunter Mel Fisher and his team made international headlines by discovering the main wreckage site of the Atocha just off Marquasas Key, west of Key West in the Florida Keys.

-The extensive recovery operation led by Mel Fisher recovered a significant portion of the Atocha’s treasures, but many believe that there’s still more to be found.
+The extensive recovery operation led by Mel Fisher recovered a significant portion of the Atocha’s gold bars, but many believe that there’s still more to be found.

 The find resulted in the recovery of an estimated $400 million worth of coins, jewelry, and other artifacts.
 This made it one of the most valuable shipwreck finds in history.